-Pat has recently retired after a long career in education in which she was the Inclusion Manager for SEND (Special Education Needs and Disability) in a large Junior School.
-Pat worked with families and carers and became involved with Surrey Young Carers, setting up a Young Carers group in the school and promoting the work of Young Carers.
+Pat has retired after a long career in education in which she was the Inclusion Manager for SEND (Special Education Needs and Disability) in a large Junior School.
+Pat worked with families and carers and became involved with Surrey Young Carers, setting up a Young Carers group in the school and promoting the work of SYC.
 She has wide experience of multi-agency working and safeguarding procedures.
-Pat is a school Governor at a Surrey Special Needs School and she also cared for her cousin who was blind.
+Pat is Chair of Governors at a Surrey Special Needs School and she cared for her cousin who was blind.
 Pat is very pleased to support ACS as a trustee and in particular the work of the young carers’ service.

-Laura has personal experience of carer’s issues relating to HIV/AIDS, adolescent mental health and older people.
-During her long career in the NHS she has worked in health promotion, volunteer management, palliative care, patient advice and liaison and commissioning.
-She worked with carer’s representatives and organisations, including ACS, to ensure that their views were included in the development of commissioning plans.
-She helped to get the initial GP carers recognition project off the ground in Guildford and Waverley – which has grown into the GP carer awareness service across Surrey.
-Laura currently works part time for the Care Quality Commission.
+Laura has personal experience of carers’ issues relating to HIV/AIDS, adolescent mental health and older people.
+During her career in the NHS she worked in health promotion, volunteer management, palliative care, patient advice and liaison, public engagement and commissioning policy.
+Until recently, Laura was a Policy Officer for Adult Social Care, with the Care Quality Commission.

-Leanda Hargreaves is a carer for her son who is now in his 40's and has therefore been a carer for most of her adult life.
-She has a wealth of experience on the barriers and issues that carers have to face, and in particular a knowledge of Mental Health services.
-Leanda is a member of the Surry and Borders Carers Action Group and attends the SaBP acute care forum.
-She also has a degree in Education and taught at the University of Surrey for 10 years.
+Leanda Hargreaves is a carer for her son who is now in his 40’s and has therefore been a carer for most of her adult life.
+She has a wealth of experience on the barriers and issues that carers have to face and in particular knowledge of mental health services.
+Leanda is a member of the Surrey and Borders Carers Action Group and attends the SABP Acute Care Forum.
+Leanda has a degree in Education and taught at the University of Surrey for 10 years.
 Where possible Leanda attends as many other carer related meetings and conferences as time will allow.
 Leanda has found Action for Carers a great resource and help to her as a carer and is pleased to have the opportunity to further her wish to ease carers’ lives by being a trustee.

 Henrietta has a caring role within her family and appreciates the challenges which carers face and the support that they need.
-Before giving up full time work many years ago she worked as an administrator for the charity MIND and since then has volunteered for organisations such as Meals on Wheels, Riding for the Disabled and Homestart and also at the local primary school.
+Before giving up full time work many years ago she worked as an administrator for the charity MIND and since then has volunteered for organisations such as Meals on Wheels, Riding for the Disabled and Homestart and her local primary school.
 She has experience in organizing community events and fundraising.
-She has the time and enthusiasm to be involved in Action for Carers Surrey and is delighted to become part of the team.
+She sits on the Surrey Young Carers Council.

 Nicola has worked in Education for most of her working life.
 Nicola is a carer for her disabled siblings and has now taken on a greater role with this as her parents are retiring.
 Nicola also cares for other relatives who suffer with mental health issues..